flex-development/kronk/README.md

   — for boolean and optional options, the preset to use when the option is specified without an option-argument.
   > 👉 **note**: the option-argument `parser` will be called.
 - `snakecase?` (`boolean`, optional)
-  — whether to use `snake_case` format when converting the option name to an object property key
+  — whether to use `snake_case` format when converting the option id to an object property key

 ### `OptionEventListener`